Ziwei-Wei/mini-alpha-zero/README.md

 # mini-alpha-zero
-experiment on replicating Alpha Go Zero with MCTS + RL + CNN\
+experiment on replicating Alpha Go Zero with MCTS + RL + CNN

-under construction...\
+# currently under construction...
-TODO:
+# TODO:
 1. build basic go game in terminal
 2. build MCTS and RL
 3. use pytorch to build CNNs